coolcourd/migbin/readme.md

 This is wpcli use with --help to see help for every command
 #### wpdbimport
 Imports an sql file, as the argument, and sets up a wp-config.php file for it if there is already a wp-config file in the current directory.
+#### wplive
+configures a wordpress site from the backup directory to it's live directory
+example:
+* wplive ~/migration/files/ ~/public_html
 #### wpurl
 Lets you read and/or set the home and/or siteurl option for the wordpress site in the current directory.